cnidaire/Master1_Internship/report.md

 To characterize the studied population, a reference database containing the taxonomy and the sequences of the *nifH* gene for different species is needed.
 The first *nifH* database was created in 2014 and continuously updated until 2017 by the Zehr Lab [@heller_arbitrator_2014].
 It was then normalized and kept updated manually by @moyn413.

-However, the current database leaves a considerable amount of unannotated sequences, and the annotation rate increases with the taxonomic level.
+However, the current database leaves a considerable amount of unannotated sequences and the annotation rate decreases with the taxonomic level.
 The goal of my internship is to improve the current *nifH* database by using some other databases such as NCBI [@sayers_database_2022] and write a code to automatize the update.

 ## Organization of the report

-During my internship, I first reproduced the processing and annotation of the sequences proposed by @benavides_sinking_2022 with DADA2 in order to evaluate the annotation rate of the dataset of the study.
+During my internship, I first reproduced the processing and annotation of the sequences proposed by @benavides_sinking_2022 with DADA2 to evaluate the annotation rate of the dataset of the study.
 The methodology for building, collecting and processing the samples is described in Section \ref{sec.metabar}, \ref{sec.amplicon}, and \ref{sec.dada2} while the outcome of my replication attempt is presented in Section \ref{sec.res.dada2}.

-Then, I tried to improve the reference database of the *nifH* gene by rebuilding from the NCBI databases.
+Then, I tried to improve the reference database of the *nifH* gene by rebuilding it from the NCBI databases.
 These databases and how to interact with them are described in Section \ref{sec.ncbi} and \ref{sec.entrez} while a synthetic presentation of the challenges I faced and how I proceeded is given in Section \ref{sec.res.python}.

 Section \ref{sec.conclusion} concludes this report with some perspectives opened by my work.